MaxLap/activerecord_where_assoc/README.md

     Post.where_assoc_count(5, :<=, :comments, is_spam: true)
     ```
 * `where_assoc_count`'s additional arguments
-  The order of the parameters of `#where_assoc_count` can be confusingof may seem confusing, but you will get used to it.
-To help remember: the goal is to do: `5 < (SELECT COUNT(*) FROM ...)`, the number is first, then operator, then the association and its conditions.
+  The order of the parameters of `#where_assoc_count` may seem confusing, but you will get used to it.
+It helps to remember: the goal is to do: `5 < (SELECT COUNT(*) FROM ...)`, the number is first, then operator, then the association and its conditions.
   * left_operand:
       * a number
       * a string of SQL to embed in the query